Sammamish High School: Academics

 Starting with the 2007–08 academic year, Sammamish switched from a 4-period daily block schedule to a 7-period schedule.
 Then-principal Laura Bang-Knudsen and Program Delivery Council Facilitator George Westergaard cited the need for a waiver, lack of sufficient faculty, parent or student support to get the waiver and inability to come up with a schedule that would not require a waiver and would not sacrifice curriculum coverage time.

+During the 2022-23 academic year, Sammamish administration announced plans to implement a phone locker system to decrease distractions in the classroom and increase academic achievements.
+This has been widely criticized as ridiculous and completely stupid by less than 200 of students who responded a survey.

 Advanced Placement

 Sammamish offers Advanced Placement classes.
 9th graders are required to take AP Human Geography.
 From 2002 through 2006, Sammamish students' scores counted for over 50% of all the passing exams in AP Calculus BC for the entire state.

 Sammamish was ranked as #168 in 2008, #108 in 2007, #193 in 2006, #225 in 2005, and #141 in 2003 out of all the high schools in United States by Newsweek Magazine.
 The ranking is based on the number of Advanced Placement and/or International Baccalaureate tests taken divided by number of graduating seniors.
 All five high schools in the district are consistently ranked as the top five high schools in Washington state since the inception of the Newsweek ranking.
 The validity of these rankings is disputed for various reasons, such as that Sammamish's lack of an IB program deflates its rating as compared to its neighbor Interlake High School.